 Squirrel Facts & Types

-Squirrels are a joy to watch and have around, but they can be a nuisance when they work their way inside your attic, fall into your walls, or create a hazard by chewing on your electrical wires or other areas of your home.
+Squirrels are abundant around Cape Coral and throughout Southwest Florida.
+They are a joy to watch and have around, but they can be a nuisance when they work their way inside your attic, fall into your walls, or create a hazard by chewing on your electrical wires or other areas of your home.
 Understanding their habits is the first step towards co-existing with squirrels.
 Various types of squirrels have different behavior characteristics so it is good to be familiar with the kinds that might be found around your property.

 Habits & Behavior